 No matter how much you may try to prevent it, clutter is drawn to the living room, so be prepared and add plenty of living room storage.

 To save space and to cut down on unnecessary extra furniture, choose pieces that offer as much versatility as possible: coffee tables with plenty of storage shelves; TV cabinets with added drawers; and even sofas with hidden storage.
-Opt for shelving units that have both open and closed storage so you can hide stuff away, and still keep your most prized knick knacks on display.
+Opt for living room cabinets that have both open and closed storage so you can hide stuff away, and still keep your most prized knick knacks on display.

 Get the living room lighting right

 Lighting your space well is a key part of living room design, because we spend so much time there in the evenings.
 The right lighting can transform you living room into a cosy, inviting space; the wrong lighting, however, can leave your room feeling as bleak as a dentist’s waiting room.

 Start think about the different zones of your living room and choose light sources accordingly: you'll need task lighting, such as a standing or table lamp over an armchair for reading; a dimmable central pendant light for those occasions when you want the room brightly lit; and plenty of accent lighting in the form of low-level table lights, picture lights and even lighting hidden within alcove shelving.